Advice for Girls by Girls

 Hi!
 Hansa here!
 You know, when I first wore skirts, I didn’t like them at all.
 I used to wear pants all the time.
 When summer came, It got SO hot and I had to wear skirts!
 I realized I don’t have to be afraid to show my skin, because it was a part of ME!
 So, take a deep breath, and face this fear!
 Trust me, At the end of the day you’ll have a smile on your face! ~Hansa, 9, India

 You certainly should not need to wear shorts.
 If it’s requested of you, ask a parent or trusted adult to talk to the school administration, explaining your discomfort.
-Revealing clothing make me a bit uncomfortable too, and I always wear skirts or something.
+Revealing clothing makes me a bit uncomfortable too, and I always wear skirts or something.
 Dress however you feel safe and comfortable – girls should never be pressured to wear shorts and other revealing clothing! ~Ruthy, 12, MI

-I will advice you to tell your parents or guardian about your problem.
+I will advise you to tell your parents or guardian about your problem.
 They’ll surely help you out.
 You may visit a doctor and [learn ways] to keep your anxiety in control.
 Your guardian can also write an application to your school which will make the teacher understand about your problem and will surely consider. ~Udeeta, 12, India

 Hi Girls!
 I know this question was kind of already asked, but I have to ask.
 I am feeling stressed out, and it’s REALLY hard.
 Any advice?
 Hugs! ~Mason, 13, OR